gpufit/Gpufit/docs/examples.rst

 		throw std::runtime_error(gpufit_get_last_error());
 	}

-After the fits have been executed and the return value is checked to ensure that no error occurred, some statistics about the fits are displayed.
+After the fits are complete, the return value is checked to ensure that no error occurred.

 Output statistics
 +++++++++++++++++

+The last part of this example obtains statistics describing the fit results, and testing whether the fits converged, etc.

-A histogram of all possible fit states (see :ref:`api-output-parameters`) is obtained by iterating over the state of each fit.
+The output_states variable contains a state code which indicates whether the fit converged, or if an error occured (see the Gpufit API documentation, :ref:`api-output-parameters`, for details).
+In this example, a histogram of all possible fit states is obtained by iterating over the state of each fit.

 .. code-block:: cpp